 Atherosclerosis is a condition in which cholesterol, calcium, and other substances, collectively referred to as plaque, clog your arteries.
-This blocks blood flow to your vital organs, especially the heart.
-It sometimes gets confused with arteriosclerosis, which is a hardening of the arteries that might occur whether plaque is present or not.
+This blocks blood flow to your vital organs, in particular the heart.

 There are a number of supplements, many derived from plants, that could help treat atherosclerosis.
 Most of them do that by affecting cholesterol levels.

 High levels of cholesterol aren’t the only risk factor in developing atherosclerosis, but they’re a significant contributor.

 There are two kinds of cholesterol.
 Low-density lipoprotein (LDL) is also known as “bad” cholesterol, and high-density lipoprotein (HDL) is known as “good” cholesterol.
 The goal in treating cholesterol and its related problems is to keep LDL low and to raise HDL.

 Total cholesterol should be less than 200 milligrams per deciliter (mg/dL) LDL cholesterol should be under 100 mg/dL, while HDL cholesterol should be over 60 mg/dL.

 Artichoke extract comes in capsules, tablets, and tinctures.
 The recommended dosage depends on which form you take, but there isn’t any research indicating that you can overdose on artichokes.